d2l-ai/d2l-en/chapter_convolutional-neural-networks/resnet.md

 Only if larger function classes contain the smaller ones are we guaranteed that increasing them strictly increases the expressive power of the network.
 This is the question that He et al, 2016 considered when working on very deep computer vision models.
 At the heart of ResNet is the idea that every additional layer should contain the identity function as one of its elements.
 This means that if we can train the newly-added layer into an identity mapping $f(\mathbf{x}) = \mathbf{x}$, the new model will be as effective as the original model.
 As the new model may get a better solution to fit the training data set, the added layer might make it easier to reduce training errors.
 Even better, the identity function rather than the null $f(\mathbf{x}) = 0$ should be the the simplest function within a layer.

 These considerations are rather profound but they led to a surprisingly simple solution, a residual block.
-With it, He et al, 2016 won the ImageNet Visual Recognition Challenge in 2015.
+With it, [He et al, 2015](https://arxiv.org/abs/1512.03385) won the ImageNet Visual Recognition Challenge in 2015.
 The design had a profound influence on how to build deep neural networks.

 ## Residual Blocks